When Calls the Heart, “Healing Heart” Recap

 Next week, at least two things are revealed.
 We get some new information about Jack.
 From the coloring Elizabeth’s face, it might not be good news.
 (Personally, I think these two will get their happy ending; I simply don’t see the writer’s breaking hearts with this pair.)
 From the looks of things, it also appears Carson reveals something about his past, but what?
 Will it be a connection he has to a Hope Valley resident?
 Is he spying on someone?
 Will he live us to his reputation and be the “good guy”?
 What are your theories?
 I suspect there is a purpose for his being in Hope Valley, meaning someone (or something) drew him here.
 His arrival isn’t random.

 The preview also teases the possibility of an “on the run” romance between Miss Foster and Bill (a reunion of co-stars from Hallmark’s The Wedding March).

 What are your thoughts on this week’s (less emotional) installment?
 How do you think Jack and Elizabeth’s story will end?
 Comment down below with your thoughts!

 If you missed When Calls the Heart on Hallmark Channel, you can purchase episodes on outlets like iTunes or Amazon Video.
 Or watch the episodes on cable providers like Xfinity.

 Looking to catch up?
 Netflix currently has seasons 1-3 to stream!

 Catch up with the fourth season of When Calls the Heart with our series recaps!

-Photos: Hallmark Channel/Crown Media, Credit: Copyright 2017 Crown Media United States LLC/Photographer: Ricardo HubbsIf you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Photos: Hallmark Channel/Crown Media, Credit: Copyright 2017 Crown Media United States LLC/Photographer: Ricardo HubbsPin this article to read later!
+And make sure to follow us on Pinterest.